-Planning an enjoyable and useful onboarding process will do more good than you might first imagine.
+Planning an enjoyable and useful employee onboarding process will do more good than you might first imagine.
 According to the Brandon Hall Group, if companies get this important step right, it can improve employee retention by up to 82%, and even improves productivity by more than 70%.
-That means if you give people the warmest welcome you can, teach them the right way, and give them useful information, you’ll get a lot more out of your employees and they’ll be much happier and more satisfied in both the long and short terms.
+That means if you give people the warmest welcome you can, teach them the right way, and give them useful information, you’ll get a lot more out of your employees.
+They will be much happier and more satisfied in both the long and short term.

-Onboarding doesn’t take place just in the first day or the first week, a study by Deloitte made clear that 90% of new hires decide if they will stay at a company long term during the first 6 months of starting.
-First impressions aren’t the only thing that counts when it comes to new hires, onboarding is much more important and goes on for a much longer time than we used to assume.
+Employee onboarding doesn’t take place just in the first day or the first week.
+A study by Deloitte made clear that 90% of new hires decide if they will stay at a company long term during the first 6 months of starting.
+First impressions aren’t the only thing that counts when it comes to new hires, a well-thought-out onboarding process is much more important and goes on for a much longer time than we used to assume.

 Even before a new starter walks through the office doors, communication should have been a priority.
 They should feel comfortable that they know where the office is before they arrive after a busy commute.
 Maybe your office door is a little tricky to find, or it’s in a courtyard that you walked straight past on your first day.
 You can put all these little tiny queries into a first day email to put your new team members’ mind at ease.

 Other things to include in your pre-first day email: